Last Updated on August 25, 2022

-The Sacagawea dollar coin, which was first produced by the United States Mint in 2000, is worth $1.
+The Sacagawea dollar coin was first produced by the United States Mint in 2000 as a 1 dollar coin.

 The Native American $1 Coin Act of 2008 mandated a design change that honors Native Americans and pays tribute to their contributions to the formation of the United States.

 Additionally, the legislation required edge markings to include the year of production, mint marks, and the phrase E PLURIBUS UNUM incuse on the coin’s edge.

 But what is the value of this coin currently?
 And can you sell it?
 Here is our answer.

 - How much is The 2000 P Sacagawea dollar worth?

 - Why is the 2000 P Sacagawea coin so valuable?